scifigurmeet/devops/Provisioning/MicroservicesLab.md

 # Node.js Microservices with Docker - Lab Guide for Beginners

 ## Introduction
 Welcome to this hands-on lab guide on building microservices with Node.js and Docker!
-This guide is designed for B.Tech final year students who are new to microservices architecture and containerization.
+This guide is designed for B.Tech students who are new to microservices architecture and containerization.
 By the end of this 2-3 hour laboratory session, you'll have created a small but functional e-commerce application using microservices, all running in Docker containers.

 ### What are Microservices?
 Microservices is an architectural style that structures an application as a collection of small, loosely coupled services.
 Each service is focused on doing one thing well, runs in its own process, and communicates with other services through well-defined APIs.